ThomasVuNguyen/pi-tablet/README.md

 I started attaching the Raspberry Pi and a Daughter board (for extra ports) and extra custom sized cables onto the back of the 10'' display.
 There was even a plan to open up the display and deconstruct it to put the boards inside the case.
 This was later dismissed because it would risk breaking a 120$ display.

 <img src="media/PXL_20210209_145319767.jpg">
 <img src="media/PXL_20210415_013134809.jpg">
+This is my first attempt to work with what I have to achieve the most amount of portability out of what's around.
+And deep down, I know this would transform into something else.
+After getting my first internship, I felt more financially confident, so a few investments were made.
+I invested on custom and new hardware to experiment, as well as new tooling for a proper workshop, and a 3d printer.
+I knew to get this project complete, I need complete control over my design and fabrication process.

 <img src="media/PXL_20210514_192956366.jpg">
 <img src="media/PXL_20210524_035250328.jpg">